go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 installation wizard.
 If the database was started with the `docker-compose` setup as documented above, please note that `db` must be used as the database hostname.

-## Configure the user inside Gitea usig environment variables
+## Configure the user inside Gitea using environment variables

 - `USER`: **git**: The username of the user that runs Gitea within the container.
 - `USER_UID`: **1000**: The UID (Unix user ID) of the user that runs Gitea within the container.
 Match this to the UID of the owner of the `/data` volume if using host volumes (this is not necessary with named volumes).